Lifka/hacking-resources/README.md

 #### Packers
  * [ASPack](http://aspack.com/): Is an advanced EXE packer created to compress Win32 executable files and to protect them against non-professional reverse engineering.
  * [PEiD](https://www.softpedia.com/get/Programming/Packers-Crypters-Protectors/PEiD-updated.shtml): Is an intuitive application that relies on its user-friendly interface to detect packers, cryptors and compilers found in PE executable files – its detection rate is higher than that of other similar tools since the app packs more than 600 different signatures in PE files.
+ * [macro_pack](https://www.inetsim.org/downloads.html(https://github.com/sevagas/macro_pack): The macro_pack is a tool used to automatize obfuscation and generation of retro formats such as MS Office documents or VBS like format.
+Now it also handles various shortcuts formats.
  * [RDG Packer Detector](http://www.rdgsoft.net/): Is a detector for packers, ciphers, compilers, packers, encoders, assemblers, installers.
  * [UPX the Ultimate Packer for eXecutables](https://upx.github.io/): Is a free, portable, extendable, high-performance executable packer for several executable formats.